Úsov: Sights

 The castle houses a museum, which was founded here by Johann II, Prince of Liechtenstein in 1898.
 The Hunting and Forestry Museum contains a unique collection of trophies from Liechtenstein expeditions from around the world.
 There is about 10,000 exhibits and it is the largest museum of its kind in Central Europe.

-The baroque Church of Saint Giles dates from 1736.
-Behind the church is a baroque granary from the late 18th century.
+The Church of Saint Giles was built in the Baroque style in 1736.
+Behind the church is a Baroque granary from the late 18th century.

 The building of the former synagogue is repaired and contains a museum exhibition.
 Near the synagogue is the Jewish cemetery.
 The cemetery contains about 500 tombstones and the oldest readable is from 1745.